 - If you wish to plant dill in a container, choose one at least 12 inches deep because it grows with a penetrating taproot.
 Try these garden beds for your greenhouse!

 - Keep the spacing of 12 to 24 inches, depending on the width of your container.

 - Dill seedlings often emerge after about 15 days after planting.
-14 days after they emerge, you should thin excess seedlings so you have plants spaced 12 inches apart.

 - Work the ground around the plant to remove weeds since the plant does poorly when smothered by weeds.